Mathews & Associates Architects: Life and career

 In 2000, Mathews started the architecture firm, Mathews & Associates Architects, and the firm operated from an old post office building in Waterkloof.
 The firm received numerous merit awards for their buildings, and has been invited to appear on various television stations.
 Projects by the office have been exhibited internationally in Venice and São Paulo and published in numerous publications.
 Mathews has written and contributed to numerous books on architecture, his first being Architexture, a book on the use of textures in buildings.
 It was followed by Detail Housed, after which he was the publishing manager for Construction Primer, by Hans Wegelin, and the editor for Contemporary Capital.
 He has since then published numerous other books including #Cool Capital, Cool Capital Guerrilla Design Magazine, Saadjies and The Sample Workshop which were edited or compiled by Mathews.
 In 2021 Musings, a retrospective of the oeuvre by MAAA over two decades, was published by Protea Boekhuis.
 He also writes about architecture and design for local South African magazines.

-In 2013, he formed part of a study tour to visit museums and galleries in the USA, organised by the Andrew W Mellon Foundation.
+In 2013, he formed part of a study tour to visit museums and galleries in the US, organised by the Andrew W Mellon Foundation.
 The tour included visits to YALE, NYU, Princeton, Penn, Rutgers, as well as the Metropolitan, MOMA and the Guggenheim Museum.
 This visit culminated in the design and construction of the Javett Art Gallery at the University of Pretoria, which will open its doors in 2019.
 Mathews was President of the Pretoria Institute for Architecture (PIA) from 2013 to 2014, and was a board member of SAIA (South African Institute of architects) in 2013.

 In 2012 and 2013, Mathews was invited to join Southern Guild, for which he designed benches as part of their annual exhibitions.
 His design for a concrete bench (together with Santie Gouws, Grietjie Lee and the late Sybrand Wiechers) was included in PPC Cement's REIMAGINE CONCRETE Young Concrete Sculptor Awards Competition exhibition.
 In 2002, he was invited by House and Leisure magazine to design a drinks tray for Absolut Vodka.
 Mathews was the convenor for the Cool Capital Biennale.
 In 2012, he received the Zero Hour Credential from the University of Pretoria's Department of Architecture for his contribution to the department.
 Mathews was listed as one of South Africa's star architects by House and Leisure magazine in 2011.
 In 2008, he was included in VISI magazine's People with Vision list of architects.

+Pieter Mathews completed his practiced-based Master’s study in Architecture at the University of the Free State in 2019 and has completed his PhD in Architecture with Specialization in Design at the same institution in 2023.